longhongc/group1_test_repo/README.md

 This repository is for testing and practicing git.

 ## Tasks
-There are two branches in this repository master and test.
+There are two branches in this repository main and test.
 Every changes should be done in test branch.

 There are a total of three tasks.